RakeshRapalli6/4883-Software-Tools/Assignments/A06/README.md

 - Now that you have created your board,You can do lot to your board one being you can make changes to the background color of your board, you can add stickers and you can even also add some specific fields to your board.

+- You can make your board a template too by clicking on the three dots to the top right and choosing "make a template" option.

 - Below is the image of the board:

 ![Board](https://github.com/RakeshRapalli6/4883-Software-Tools/assets/123696771/5eda0015-a647-4956-987c-4d6cca885a35)